traefik-workshops/traefik-azure-arc-jumpstart-drops/2-traefik/README.md

 ## ARM Template Example

 To be able to deploy Arc specific marketplace applications with Terraform, you need to use the `azurerm_resource_group_template_deployment` resource.
-You can simply copy the ARM template from the Azure portal when reviewing the marketplace application install, and paste it into the `template_content` variable in the `azurerm_resource_group_template_deployment` resource.
-The [traefik.tf](https://github.com/traefik-workshops/traefik-azure-arc-jumpstart-drops/blob/main/traefik.tf) file shows an example of how to deploy the Traefik for Azure Arc marketplace application using ARM templates with Terraform.
+You can simply copy the ARM template from the Azure Marketplace portal when reviewing the marketplace application install, and paste it into the `template_content` variable in the `azurerm_resource_group_template_deployment` resource.
+The [traefik.tf](https://github.com/traefik-workshops/traefik-azure-arc-jumpstart-drops/blob/main/traefik.tf) file is an example of how to deploy the Traefik for Azure Arc marketplace application using ARM templates with Terraform.

   ```hcl
   resource "azurerm_resource_group_template_deployment" "traefik" {